• Skip to primary navigation

 How Far In Advance to Buy a Fresh Turkey?

 So you have decided that you want to go with a fresh turkey this year.
-You may be wondering how long does a fresh turkey keep, especially if you are use to a frozen turkey that you just defrost and then cook immediately.
+You may be wondering how long does a fresh turkey keep, especially if you are used to a frozen turkey that you just defrost and then cook immediately.
 It won't last indefinitely.
 You need to treat it as you would any other poultry.

-I would say that it's ok to buy the fresh turkey the moment you see them in the stores as long as the sell by date is after Thanksgiving and it should be.
-It might be better to wait until a week before if you can, to at very least save on fridge space.
-There are plenty of turkeys in store the Thursday or Friday before.
-Once the weekend hits, people start hitting up the stores and selection goes down.
+• I would say that it's okay to buy a fresh turkey the moment you see them in stores as long as the sell by date is after Thanksgiving and it should be.

 Don't want to buy your ingredients for Thanksgiving dinner at the last minute?
-Then you need to check out ourΒ Low Stress Thanksgiving Shopping GuideΒ for all the answers.
+Then you need to check out our Low Stress Thanksgiving Shopping Guide for all the answers.
 This guide will help you get ahead of the game and avoid the long check out lines.
 Know how early you can buy each ingredient with customizable printable shopping lists.

 Shorter Shelf Life at the Store

-The reason the grocery store turkey has a shorter shelf life, is that takes time to get from farm to store.
+The reason the grocery store turkey has a shorter shelf life, is that it takes time to get from farm to store.
 The turkey probably had to go through the store's distribution center before it even arrived at the store.
 Then it has to make it out to the sales floor.

 I haven't yet myself but I would love one of these years to get my turkey directly from the farmer and skip the middle man.